-This amount can vary, but is expected to be anywhere from $300, $1000, or more.
-The amount that you offer as earnest is also considered in the seller’s decision to accept, counter, or reject your offer.
+This amount can vary but is expected to be anywhere from $300, $1000, or more.
+The amount that you offer as the earnest is also considered in the seller’s decision to accept, counter, or reject your offer.

 When you submit your offer, you will include a copy of your earnest money check written out to the escrow agent.
 In our case, it was our attorney’s law firm.